-Summary: Wireless internet (also known as fixed wireless) and WiFi sound a lot alike, and both have to do with connecting you to the web.
+Summary: Wireless home internet and WiFi sound a lot alike, and both have to do with connecting you to the web.
 We’re here to explain the differences, how you can have both, and what cell towers have to do with it all.

 If you’ve recently been in the market for high-speed home internet, you may have noticed something new creating a buzz: wireless home internet.
-Wireless internet goes by many other names, including wireless home internet, fixed wireless internet, and mobile broadband internet.
+Wireless internet goes by many other names, including wireless home internet and mobile broadband internet.
 It might sound confusing, but stick with us.

 Wireless internet uses cell towers to create a home network that your devices connect to.
 In some ways, it’s like a hotspot — it uses cell towers, requires a data plan, and has a monthly data limit.
 But wireless home internet creates a more robust network than your cell phone or tablet’s hotspot.